swt30/waterworlds-paper/waterworlds.md

 # Conclusion and discussion

 In this paper we have presented planetary interior structure models of water-rich super-Earths.
-The models incorporate a temperature-dependent water equation of state and use an adiabatic treatment for the temperature gradient.
+The models incorporate a temperature dependent water equation of state and use an adiabatic treatment for the temperature gradient.
-In doing so, we synthesized an updated equation of state for water which attempts to capture all the relevant temperature-dependent behaviour.
+In doing so, we synthesized an updated equation of state for water which attempts to capture all the relevant temperature dependent behaviour.
 This includes directly calculating the thermal expansion coefficient $α$ from the equation of state, rather than treating it as a constant, and using a variable heat capacity based on experimental data.
 Our conclusions are as follows.